hpe-dev-incubator/hpe-dev-portal/content/blog/multitenancy-for-kubernetes-clusters-using-hpe-alletra-6000-and-nimble-storage.md

                                    (mandatory).
 ```

-With these basic create, read, update and delete (CRUD) elements, the storage administrator is now empowered to delegate and confine all the storage resource management to a folder for a Kubernetes administrator to household with.
+With these basic *create*, *read*, *update* and *delete* ("CRUD") elements, the storage administrator is now empowered to delegate and confine all the storage resource management to a folder for a Kubernetes administrator to use.

 # The storage administrator's workflow